CIRCLE CITY VILLAGE

 Our residents will be engaged with community-oriented living arrangements and activities.

-Phase One includes six tiny homes for six individuals or couples and is scheduled to be completed early 2026.
+Phase One includes six tiny homes for individuals or couples and is scheduled to be completed Summer 2026.

-Phase Two includes five duplexes for 10 families and a community center and is scheduled to begin construction summer 2026.
+Phase Two includes five duplexes for 10 families and a community center and is scheduled to begin construction soon after.

 Donate Online or Checks can be made out to Sanctuary Indy and mailed to